Exodermis: Overview and function

 The exodermis is a specialized type of hypodermis that develops Casparian strips in its cell wall, as well as further wall modifications.
-The Casparian strip is a band of hydrophobic, corky-like tissue that is found on the outside of the endodermis and the exodermis.
+The Casparian strip is a band of hydrophobic, cork-like tissue that is found on the outside of the endodermis and the exodermis.
 Its main function is to prevent solution backflow into the cortex and to maintain root pressure.
 It is also involved in ensuring that soil is not pulled directly into the root system during nutrient uptake.

-Exodermis cells are found on the outermost layer of almost all seeded vascular plants and the outer layer of the cortex of many angiosperms including onion, hoya canoas, maize, and sunflower plants but not on seedless vascular plants.
+Exodermis cells are found on the outermost layer of almost all seed vascular plants and the outer layer of the cortex of many angiosperms including onion, hoya canoas, maize, and sunflower plants but not on seedless vascular plants.
 As with most plant species, there is a large variety in the thickness and permeability of the exodermis, to better allow the plants to be suited to their environments.

-Although the term barrier is used to describe the exodermis, the exodermis behaves more like a membrane through which different materials can pass through.
+Although the term barrier is used to describe the exodermis, the exodermis behaves more like a membrane through which different materials can pass.
 It can modify its permeability so that in response to different external stimuli, it can change to better suit the root's requirements.
 This serves as a function for survival, as root systems are exposed to changing environmental conditions and thus the plant needs to modify itself as necessary, either in thickening or thinning of Casparian strips or by changing the permeability of the band to certain ions.
-It also has been found to modify the permeability during the root growth and maturation.
+It also has been found to modify the permeability during root growth and maturation.